Impression 5 Science Center

-The Impression 5 Science Center, is a science museum located in downtown Lansing, Michigan.
+Voted #1 Best Children's Museum in the United States in 2025 by Newsweek, Impression 5 Science Center, is a hands-on science museum located in downtown Lansing, Michigan.
 Formerly known as the Impression 5 Museum, the center is located in a historic wagon works factory on the Grand River.
 The name, Impression 5, refers to the five senses.
 The Impression 5 Science Center has ~3,000 Visitors per week.

 History

 The Impression 5 Science Center was founded by Marilynne Eichinger in her basement in Lansing, Michigan, in 1972.
 Eichinger graduated with a BA in sociology/anthropology from Boston University and an MA in counseling psychology from Michigan State University.
 As a mother of five she was influenced by the Montessori education her children received as well as the writings of Jean Piaget and Howard Gardner.
 Much of her life was surrounded by family and friends involved in physics and engineering and Eichinger became interested in developing a way to explain scientific principles that appeared so complex in a way that the general public could understand.
 She promoted the design and development of hands-on exhibits that challenged visitors thinking processes.
 The initial goal of Impression 5 was to develop fun, educational exhibits that focused on the five senses.
 A variety of approaches was offered to take into account individual learning styles.